Green Beret Awarded Soldier's Medal for Heroism

 |0

-This work, Green Beret Awarded Soldier's Medal for Heroism [Image 2 of 2], by SGT Daniel Mariscal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Green Beret Awarded Soldier's Medal for Heroism, by SGT Daniel Mariscal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT